Section for Global Health Training for Health Professionals

 The NYU Langone S-CaRT faculty leader is Olugbenga G. Ogedegbe, MD, MPH.

-The Implementation Science Lab is housed in the Section for Global Health.
-This lab brings together implementation scientists, trainees, and students from the Section for Global Health, other schools and colleges within the NYU system, and other partner institutions, to advance the field of implementation science research and improve population health globally.
+The Global Health Science Lab is housed in the Section for Global Health.
+This lab brings together faculty, trainees, and students from the Section for Global Health, other schools and colleges within the NYU system, and other partner institutions, to advance the field of global health research and improve population health globally.

 Our vision is to advance innovative and sustainable health globally.
-We create innovative solutions to improve the health and wellbeing of populations around the world, educate the next generation of implementation science researchers, and engage with partners to develop, implement, and sustain locally led research programs and policies.
+We create innovative solutions to improve the health and wellbeing of populations around the world, educate the next generation of global health science researchers, and engage with partners to develop, implement, and sustain locally led research programs and policies.

 Our NYU Langone faculty contact is Rajesh Vedanthan, MD, MPH.